chrnthnkmutt/Ollama-Engineering-Course/README.md

-Certainly!
-Here's the revised course announcement, tailored to focus on Ollama and self-hosted LLMs:

----

-## 🧠 LLM Engineering Essentials with Ollama Course Template
+# 🧠 LLM Engineering Essentials with Ollama Course Template

-### by Charunthon Limseelo
+by Charunthon Limseelo

 ---